Hackett Family Director, Institute for Educational Initiatives

 Fr.
 Tim Scully is a professor of political science and fellow of the Helen Kellogg Institute for International Studies at the University of Notre Dame.
-He also serves as a trustee and fellow of the University.
 Fr.
-Tim founded ACE in 1993 and currently serves as chair of the ACE Advisory Board and as director and fellow of the Institute for Educational Initiatives (IEI).
+Tim founded ACE in 1993 and currently serves as chair of the ACE Advisory Board and fellow of the Institute for Educational Initiatives (IEI).
 The IEI consists of the various programs of ACE, as well as the Center for Research on Educational Opportunity (CREO), Education, Schooling and Society (ESS), and other education-related initiatives at Notre Dame.

 His research and graduate teaching focuses on comparative political institutions, especially political parties.
 He has published numerous scholarly articles and six books, including his most recent work, Democratic Governance in Latin America (Stanford, 2010).